jbcodeforce/openshift-studies/docs/odo-appsody.md

 docker push ibmcase/ibm-gse-eda-quarkus
 ```

-* If not done [create a release](https://docs.github.com/en/enterprise/2.13/user/articles/creating-releases) in the `appsody-stack` github repository.
+* If not done [create a git release](https://docs.github.com/en/enterprise/2.13/user/articles/creating-releases) in the `appsody-stack` github repository.
 See the [latest release](https://github.com/ibm-cloud-architecture/appsody-stacks/releases)
 * Redefined the repository index, so from the source of all the stacks do

 ```shell